songlinjian/Yeti-Project/doc/Apply_research_grant.md

 * Use some existing experimental tool like Atlas to generate traffic for special experiment;

-3. Research and experiment
+3. Research and experiment in BII lab enviroment

-* IPv6-Only Operation.
-We are try to run the Yeti testbed in pure IPv6 environment.

 * DNS Root Server renumbering.
 We may come up with a mechnism which dynamically updates root server addresses to hint file.

-* More root servers.
-We are going to test more than 13 root name server in Yeti testbed and to see "how many is too many".

 * Multiple zone file editors.
 We will use IANA root zone as a source of zone info.
 Each of BII, TISF, and WIDE modifies the zone independently at only its apex.
 Some mechinisms